theonica-pauletta/Heads-of-State-app/README.md

-Drift off in history class and awaken in the heart of the French Revolution, where your decisions shape your own fate.
+//Code needs to be updated.
+Release has the latest version of the game.// Drift off in history class and awaken in the heart of the French Revolution, where your decisions shape your own fate.
 In Heads of State, a richly immersive Ren’Py visual novel, every choice you make draws you deeper into a world filled with unforgettable characters, evocative sounds, and dramatic effects.

 🕰️Your Story, Your Outcome: Navigate alliances, rivalries, and moral dilemmas.
 The revolution is the backdrop, but your destiny is at stake.
 Each decision leads to unique lessons and consequences.